-1. USGA HANDICAP FOR HIGH SCHOOL STUDENTS AND FACULTY

-The CIAC Golf Committee, in partnership with the Connecticut State Golf Association, is pleased to provide a USGA handicap system for students, teachers and administrators.
+- USGA HANDICAP FOR HIGH SCHOOL STUDENTS AND FACULTY The CIAC Golf Committee, in partnership with the Connecticut State Golf Association, is pleased to provide a USGA handicap system for students, teachers and administrators.
 Log on to www.csgalinks.org - click on "Become a Member," fill out the profile information and it's that easy.
-There is NO COST for students below the age of 18.

-- 2. Girls who participate on boys' teams, because the school does not offer a girls program in that sport, may enter either the boys or the girls tournament, but not both.
+There is NO COST for students below the age of 18. - 2.
+Girls who participate on boys' teams, because the school does not offer a girls program in that sport, may enter either the boys or the girls tournament, but not both.
 Girls who choose to participate on a boys' team when the school offers a girls' team in that sport, may only enter the boys' tournament. - 3.
-ONLY SCORES ATTAINED DURING THE REGULAR SEASON MAY BE USED FOR TOURNAMENT QUALIFICATION.
-LEAGUE TOURNAMENT SCORES CANNOT BE USED FOR TOURNAMENT QUALIFICATION PER CIAC BY-LAWS.
-However, in golf, league tournament scores may be used to make-up matches that were on the school's original schedule but were postponed due to weather and/or course conditions and could not be rescheduled prior to the league tournament.

-4. INDIVIDUALS MAY QUALIFY FOR THE CIAC GOLF TOURNAMENT

-If a school's team does not qualify, it may enter any golfer for individual honors, provided the golfer has attained an average score of the course rating, plus five (5) strokes or less per 9 holes for boys and 10 strokes or less for 9 holes for girls.
+PLEASE READ !! -- ONLY SCORES ATTAINED DURING THE REGULAR SEASON MAY BE USED FOR TOURNAMENT QUALIFICATION.
+LEAGUE TOURNAMENT SCORES CANNOT BE USED FOR TOURNAMENT QUALIFICATION PER CIAC BY-LAWS. - 4.
+INDIVIDUALS MAY QUALIFY FOR THE CIAC GOLF TOURNAMENT If a school's team does not qualify, it may enter any golfer for individual honors, provided the golfer has attained an average score of the course rating, plus five (5) strokes or less per nine (9) holes for boys and ten (10) strokes or less for nine (9) holes for girls.
 This must be an average of the best ten (10) varsity scores attained on Connecticut State Golf Association approved courses, and must be attested to by the golf coach.
 This average must be certified by his/her principal.
 Of these, the top eight (8) will qualify as individuals.
-Girls who play for a boys team from the boys tees, where a girls' team does not exist, will have their average course rating adjusted using the women's rating adjustment table from the USGA.

-5. WEATHER DELAY / SUSPENSION / POSTPONEMENT - Teams/individuals should come prepared to withstand weather delays.
+Girls who play for a boys' team from the boys' tees, where a girls' team does not exist, will have their average course rating adjusted using the women's rating adjustment table from the USGA. - 5.
+WEATHER DELAY / SUSPENSION / POSTPONEMENT Teams/individuals should come prepared to withstand weather delays.
 Further, it is to be clearly understood by all that the managers of the courses make the decisions about play or no play; the tournament director does not have control over any aspect of that decision.

-Teams / individuals should also be prepared for the tournament to be suspended from an 18 hole event to a nine hole event should conditions warrant that.
+Teams/individuals should also be prepared for the tournament to be suspended from an 18 hole event to a nine hole event should conditions warrant that.
 Every effort will be made to complete play on the scheduled date - so come prepared.

-6. ACCOMMODATIONS

-The CIAC Golf Committee will make reasonable accommodations for disabled athletes in our tournament.
-Please alert the tournament director with such requests in advance of the tournament.
+- 6. ACCOMMODATIONS The CIAC Golf Committee will make reasonable accommodations for disabled athletes in our tournament.
+Please alert the tournament director with such requests in advance of the tournament. - DISTANCE MEASURING DEVICES The CIAC Golf Committee has voted to approve the use of distance measuring devices only in the 2014 state championships.
+Please see page 4 of the 2014 golf tournament packet for full details.